Japan and Russia increase penalties for wildlife crimes

 These announcements come just days ahead of a United Nations Commission on Crime Prevention and Criminal Justice (CCPCJ) meeting in Austria, where countries will debate criminal justice responses to wildlife trafficking, and have the opportunity formally to request governments to make wildlife trafficking a serious crime, a move that would mean up to four years in prison, or a more serious penalty, for convicted offenders.

 Last September New Zealand announced a similar increase in punitive measures, with penalties for those convicted of smuggling native wildlife were increased to up five years in jail, putting them into the zone of serious crime.

 Meanwhile, penalties handed out for those convicted of rhino poaching in South Africa have also risen into the very strong deterrent range.
 They include recent sentences of 29 years for poaching offences, while a convicted Thai national kingpin in a rhino horn poaching racket was given a 40 year jail sentence late last year.

 “By increasing penalties to more than four years in prison, countries such as South Africa, New Zealand and Japan have already shown they are taking wildlife crime seriously; this CCPCJ meeting is a golden opportunity for others to demonstrate the same commitment to tackling this globally significant and devastating crime,” said Wendy Elliot, WWF’s Illegal Wildlife Trade Campaign co-leader.

-To learn more about WWF and TRAFFIC’s Illegal Wildlife Trade campaign visit panda.org/killthetrade or traffic.org/illegal-trade-campaign and follow us on Twitter @WWF_media and @TRAFFIC_WLTrade
+More about WWF and TRAFFIC’s Illegal Wildlife Trade campaign and follow us on Twitter @WWF_media and @TRAFFIC_WLTrade